Perry5216/Spider/README.md

 # Spider
- Year 2 gpu programming -
+ Year 2 gpu programming - Making a spider walk over the planet earth for some reason